Unforgettable Cobra Kai Sayings: Memorable Lines from All Seasons

 From Season 1, Episode 2 “Strike First”

 Miguel and Johnny’s relationship is core to the new Cobra Kai series, as it builds from the first episode of Season 1.
-However, it’s not without its growing pains, like this funny scene where the two generations have a culture clash over Miguel’s ringtone.
+However, it’s not without its growing pains, like this funny scene where the two generations clash culturally over Miguel’s ringtone.

 Johnny Lawrence: “And change that ringtone.
 Get some Guns N’ Roses or something.”